19hours/sg-statutes/Acts/Stamp Duties Act.md

 (b) a reference to specified immovable property is a reference to immovable property —

+(i) that is either —

+(A) zoned in the Master Plan in a manner specified in the section 22A Order; or

-(i) that is used or to be used for a purpose permitted under the Master Plan and specified in the section 22A Order; and
+(B) permitted under the Planning Act for use for a purpose specified in the section 22A Order; and

+[Act 1 of 2013 wef 22/02/2013]

 (ii) unless the section 22A Order specifies otherwise, that is acquired by the person liable to pay the additional ad valorem duty under the relevant subsection on or after the date of coming into operation of this section as specified in the Order;